 Reclaimed wood is incredibly popular right now.
 Consumers are using reclaimed wood for a variety of projects, from residential to commercial.
 If you’re unfamiliar with reclaimed wood, keep reading.
 We’re about to tell you why it’s such a popular (and practical!) choice.

 Appearance: The Early American period (1640-1700) was the first time distinctive furniture and decorating style appeared in the Americas that did not focus on practicality alone, and this style has been incredibly important ever since.
 And let’s be honest: reclaimed wood tabletops do look amazing.
 You can usually spot the difference between reclaimed wood and contemporary products right away.
 Reclaimed wood is usually recycled from old structures like factories, buildings, etc., and historical structures were typically built with virgin growth timber, which had hundreds of years to grow because it was untouched by man.
 Plus, reclaimed wood tabletops typically have wider planks than contemporary tabletops, making it more aesthetically pleasing to the eye.
+They also pair easily with various table legs – even hairpin table legs, which can bring an elegant look to your bar’s appearance.

 Environmentally Friendly: Another great benefit of reclaimed wood is that it’s environmentally friendly.
 Reclaimed wood recycles old wood from structures that are no longer standing.
 That means that there is much less waste when an old structure is demolished.
 It also means that natural resources are preserved when you use reclaimed wood instead of new timber.
 Additionally, many creatures rely on trees both to live in and feed on.
 Birds leave nests while insects feed on bark.
 If we keep cutting down those trees for new wood instead of using reclaimed wood, these creatures’ lifestyles will be damaged significantly.